FarronF/limerick-council-meetings/meetings/2023/06/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 18th April 2023.md

 The Chair thanked the NTA and Jarrett Walker & Associates for the Presentation and stated that

 there was a lot of useful information discussed.
-She wished the best of luck with the submissions.--- 5
+She wished the best of luck with the submissions.
+---
+5

 **Item 3: Presentation on World Class Waterfront URDF scheme** **–** **Strand 3** **–** **Pedestrian Bridges**